BodhiHu/SeaGull/README.md

 SeaGull
 =======
+Framework in progress.

-A twitter client for Android, as a demonstration of the Seagull framework.
+Including a twitter client for Android, this is an app developed as developing Seagull, which aims to be a fully powerful Android app development framework.

-TODO:
-  lots of stuff